soothe live user manual

 Soothe Live comes with several presets for the most common use cases.
 The factory default preset is designed to be a good starting point for most cases and is far from flat.
 It’s optimized for vocals and monophonic instruments.

 Presets can be accessed in the VENUE S6L system via the console plug-in menu.
-In Pro Tools HDX systems, use the plug-in menu provided by the DAW.

 To load a preset in the VENUE S6L system: